k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 The files and folders are then downloaded into your PC/Mac.

-Note: When selecting folders or multiple files, the download outcome is a compressed "tar" file.
+Note: When selecting folders or multiple files, the download outcome is a compressed TAR file.